Procedural Rules, 29 CFR Part 2700

 (f) Effective date of filing.
 Unless otherwise provided for in the Act, these rules, or by order:

 (1) Filing by electronic transmission.
 When filing is by electronic transmission, filing is effective upon successful receipt by the Commission.
-The electronic transmission shall be in the manner specified by the Commission’s Web site (http://www.fmshrc.gov).
+The electronic transmission shall be in the manner specified by the Commission’s website (http://www.fmshrc.gov).

 (g) Number of copies.
 Unless otherwise ordered or stated in this part, only the original of a document shall be filed.

-(h) Form of pleadings.
+(h) Form of filings.
 All documents, including those filed electronically, shall appear in at least 12-point type on paper 8½ by 11 inches in size, with margins of at least 1 inch on all four sides.
 Text and footnotes shall appear in the same size type.
 Text shall be double spaced.
 Headings and footnotes may be single spaced.
 Quotations of 50 words or more may be single spaced and indented left and right.
 Excessive footnotes are prohibited.
-The failure to comply with the requirements of this paragraph or the use of compacted or otherwise compressed printing features may be grounds for rejection of a pleading.
+The failure to comply with the requirements of this paragraph or the use of compacted or otherwise compressed printing features may be grounds for rejection of a filing.

 § 2700.6 Signing of documents.

-(2) Documents filed by electronic transmission.
+(2) Documents filed by electronic transmission

 (i) A party or representative of the party may sign a document by including the notation “/s/” followed by the typewritten name of the party or representative of the party filing the document.

-§ 2700.7 Service.
+§ 2700.7 Service

 (a) Generally.
 A copy of each document filed with the Commission shall be served on all parties.
 Whenever a party is represented by an attorney or other authorized representative who has entered an appearance on behalf of such party pursuant to § 2700.3, service thereafter shall be made upon the attorney or other authorized representative.
-In addition, a copy of a notice of contest of a citation or order, a petition for assessment of penalty, a discrimination complaint, a complaint for compensation, and an application for temporary relief shall be served upon the representative of miners, if known.
+In addition, a copy of a notice of contest of a citation or order, a petition for assessment of penalty, a discrimination or interference complaint, a complaint for compensation, and an application for temporary relief shall be served upon the representative of miners, if known.

 (b) Posting.
 A copy of an order, citation, notice, or decision required under section 109 of the Act, 30 U.S.C.
 819, to be posted on a mine bulletin board shall, upon receipt, be immediately posted on such bulletin board by the operator.